Senix/Rudecli-IRC-C/README.md

                 ssl_enabled = False needs port 6667
                 ssl_enabled = True needs port 6697(usually)
                 sasl_enabled will use SASL to authenticate if SASL is available.
 Default is False - must be enabled.
-(When auto-joining channels have a pseudo channel set as your own nick, this way you can receive DMs, but DM support is limited at this time.)